 This little dog was offering a list of other activities available, but we didn't book any.
 Though it would have been fun to book with him, watch him write our reservation ticket with his little paws and give us change with a wagging tail.

 If you want to check out Tamarindo yourself, I recommend the small boutique hotel we stayed at a short walk from the beach, Ten North Tamarindo Beach Hotel.
-I though this tri-colored tree trunk was interesting in the hotel's small courtyard.
+I thought this tri-colored tree trunk was interesting in the hotel's small courtyard.